 Connections for Classrooms is a grant program joining multiple state agencies around the common goal of ensuring Georgia schools and classrooms have the high-speed broadband access required for digital and blended learning.
-The program combines more than $65 million from the following two fund sources:
+The program combines funds from the following two sources:

 - Bond funds appropriated to the Georgia Department of Education (GaDOE)